|Nutrition Facts (per serving)|

 Make shallow diagonal slashes in the chicken pieces and keep aside.

-Mix the tandoori masala with the yogurt, two tablespoons cooking oil, garlic and salt to taste to make a smooth paste.
+In a medium bowl, mix together the yogurt, tandoori masala, the oil, garlic, and salt to taste to make a smooth paste.

 Smear this paste all over the chicken pieces, ensuring you rub it well into the slashes you made earlier and that the pieces are well coated.

 Put all the pieces and marinade into a deep bowl and cover.
-Refrigerate and allow to marinate for 12 to 18 hours.
+Refrigerate and allow to marinate overnight.

-When done, place chicken on a plate or platter and sprinkle chaat masala, garnish with lime juice, lime wedges and onion rings.
+When done, place chicken on a plate or platter and sprinkle chaat masala, garnish with onion rings and lime wedges.
 Serve piping hot.

-Pre heat oven to 350 F/180 C. While the oven is heating, line a baking tray with foil and spray the foil with cooking spray or smear with cooking oil.
+Heat the oven to 350 F/180 C. Line a baking tray with foil.
+Spray the foil with cooking spray or smear with cooking oil.
 Lay the pieces on this foil and drizzle lightly with cooking oil.
 Bake for approximately 15 minutes and then turn pieces and bake for another 10 minutes.
 Test chicken to see if cooked.
 It should register 165 F on a digital thermometer.